Domoconnor/orange-corpus/07_Server.md

 ###Previous Work

 ####Iteration 1 - Initial Work
 ***At this point we had thought visualisation and back end server were the same thing.
-This was later changed but for documentation purposes we have considered the inital iteratartions of this as part of the server***
+This was later changed but for documentation purposes we have considered the initial itererations of this as part of the server***

 As there are multiple users wishing to see data coming from multiple sources there needs to be some kind of central service that collects the information and displays it in an easy way for the users to see.